 Kathleen Heideman | Marquette, Mich. * ##

 Heideman is a writer and artist based in Upper Michigan, and a fellow of the National Science Foundation’s Antarctic Artists & Writers Program.
 She’s completed a dozen artist residencies with watersheds, forest research stations, private foundations, and the National Park Service — including Isle Royale National Park and Sleeping Bear Dunes National Lakeshore.
 She is working on a collection of poetry entitled Departments of the Interior.
-Heideman’s creative work investigates landscape and environmental concerns, and has received recognition from the Helene Wurlitzer Foundation, Bush Foundation, McKnight Foundation, Jerome Foundation, The Loft, Minnesota Center for Book Arts, and the Minnesota State Arts Board.
-She is renovating an historic 1870s brick cottage, to serve as her studio.
-She owns tools and won’t hesitate to use them.
+Heideman’s creative work investigates landscape and environmental concerns, and has received recognition from the Helene Wurlitzer Foundation, Bush Foundation, McKnight Foundation, Jerome Foundation, and the Upper Peninsula Environmental Coalition.
+In 2015, Heideman received the City of Marquette Arts & Culture Center’s Outstanding Writer award in 2015.
+She is the author of Psalms of the Early Anthropocene (Winter Cabin Books, 2017).
+A curious woman.

 Jon Saari | Marquette, Mich. * ##